Gekisou Sentai Carranger: VRV Master

-VRV Master (VRVマスター, Bui Aru Bui Masutā) is known as the Space Lone Wolf (宇宙の一匹狼, Uchū no Ippiki Ōkami).
-He is a being in black armor who appeared suddenly while Dapp was in the hibernation that his race goes into.
-He gave the Carrangers the VRV Machines after the RV Robo had been stolen by Bowzock.
-It was later revealed that the VRV Master was Dapp's father.
-To save his son from Exhaus he apparently sacrificed himself so he could return to Earth.
-Later, however, through a Christmas gift from him, revealed he was alive.
-He returned to Earth once again to save the Carrangers and Dapp from being killed in a bombing of their work/base.
-He was addicted to coffee milk, which was the reason why he was not in hibernation himself.
-After the final battle, VRV Master is finally seen out of his suit and travels in Victrailer (out in space) with Dapp.
+VRV Master (VRVマスター, Bui Aru Bui Masutā), also known as the "Space Lone Wolf" (宇宙の一匹狼, Uchū no Ippiki Ōkami), is a being in black-colored armor who suddenly appears while Dapp is in a hibernation that his race goes into.
+He gives the Carrangers their VRV Machines after RV Robo has been stolen by Bowzock.
+He is later revealed to be Dapp's father.
+To save his son from Exhaus, VRV Master apparently sacrifices himself so he could return to Earth.
+Later through a Christmas gift from VRV Master himself, it was revealed that he is alive.
+He returns to Earth once again to save the Carrangers and Dapp from being killed in a bombing of their work/base.
+He is addicted to coffee milk, which is the reason he was not in hibernation himself.
+After the final battle, VRV Master is finally seen out of his suit as he travels through space with Dapp in Victrailer.

-VRV Master is portrayed by Kiyoshi Kobayashi.

 Universal Reckless Driving Tribe Bowzock

 The Universal Reckless Driving Tribe Bowzock (宇宙暴走族ボーゾック, Uchū Bōsōzoku Bōzokku) is an intergalactic biker gang with no regard for the laws of traffic.
 Hired by Exhaus to pave the way for his highway by blowing up every planet in the way of construction.
 They have targeted Earth, the last of such planets, for destruction and frequently hang out at the BB Saloon, a bar in the Baribarian spacecraft.
-After he had absorbed the Carrangers' Carmagic Power, Exhaus set the Baribarian spacecraft on fire and sent it crashing to Earth, only to have it stopped by Sirender and the Carranger in human form take control of it and drove it straight into Exhaus to try and kill him.
+After he had absorbed the Carrangers' Carmagic Power, Exhaus set the Baribarian spacecraft on fire and sent it crashing to Earth, only to have it stopped by Sirender and the Carrangers in human form take control of it and drove it straight into Exhaus to try and kill him.
 It did not kill him, though it was destroyed.

 The Bowzock members, as well as Signalman, mispronounce the Japanese word for "Earth", saying チーキュ (Chīkyu) (吃球) instead of the correct form ㋠キュー (Chikyū) (地球).
 In Shout!
 Factory's release of the series, the name of "Earth" is changed to "Earsh".